garykac/shinjuku/README.md

 Choose any two of the following actions (must be different actions):

 * **Build Store** : Play a ward card and build a store at any empty station in that ward.
-* **Upgrade Store** : Play a matching ward card and sacrifice one of your matching customer to upgrade an existing store to a department store.
-* **Move Customers** : Play a ward card and [move customers](#moving-customers) from that ward to stores, following train tracks to connected stations.
 * **Expand Track** : Build a single piece of track anywhwere on the map.
 Or play a wildcard to build 2 connected segments of track
+* **Upgrade Store** : Play a matching ward card and sacrifice one of your matching customers to upgrade an existing store to a department store.
-* **Draw Income** : Discard as many (or as few) cards as you like and then draw your hand back up to 5 cards, or draw a single card if you already have 5 or more cards in hand.
-Your turn ends immediately after taking this action, even if you had one more action available.
+* **Draw Income** : Discard as many (or as few) cards as you like and then draw your hand back up to 5 cards, or draw a single card if you already have 5 or more cards in hand. **_Your turn ends immediately_** after taking this action, even if you had one more action available.
+* **Move Customers** : Play a ward card and [move customers](#moving-customers) from that ward to stores, following train tracks to connected stations.

+### Moving Customers

+The **Move** action is the most important action in _Shinjuku_ because it is the only way to gain customers (which are needed to win the game).

+When you choose the **Move** action, do the following:

+1. Gather _all_ of the customers in the ward that matches the card played
+2. Select their starting station within that ward
+3. Satisfy customers that match the shops in that station
+   * A single shop can satisfy a single customer that matches the shop type
+   * A department store can satisfy any single customer.
+4. Optionally, move all unsatisfied customers to another connected station and then repeat steps 3 & 4.

+When customers are satisfied, their token is given to the player who owns the store.
+These customer tokens are used in endgame scoring.

+If there is a customer that matches the current shop, then you _must_ give a customer to that store.
+If multiple customers match, then you choose which one to give.
+Each store (or dept store) may only take a single customer, even if more than one matches.

+If there are no customers that match the store (or if there is no store), then the customers just pass through that station and continue to the next station.

+You _must_ end your train journey on a station with a store that satisfies at least one customer.

+Any remaining unsatisfied customers are moved into the ward that contains the final station.

 ### Wildcards

 You can play a wildcard to match any card.
-There are no explicit "wildcard" cards in **Shinjuku**, but you can create wildcards during gameplay:
+There are no explicit "wildcard" cards in _Shinjuku_, but you can create wildcards during gameplay:

 #### ... from cards